-Join Chris Orwig for an in-depth discussion in this video Boundary Warp for better pano photos, part of Photoshop for Photographers: 2015 Creative Cloud Updates.
+Join Chris Orwig for an in-depth discussion in this video Boundary Warp for better pano photos, part of Photoshop CC 2015 for Photographers: New Features.

 - In this movie, I want to highlight a new feature which will help you improve the way that you build your panoramic photographs using Adobe Camera Raw.
 We're going to look at a couple of examples so that we can really understand how this new feature works and we'll also talk about how we can integrate it into our Adobe Camera Raw workflow.
 Well the first step is to take a look at the photographs.
 Here you can see a few images.
 These are the photographs straight out of the camera.
 I captured these down at the local harbor with the intent of stitching them together to create a panoramic image.